Cycling Cirque de Troumouse

 This route begins from Argeles Gazost, although you could certainly start the ride from any of the towns between there and Luz Saint-Sauveur.
-Personally, we have always enjoyed the warm-up which winding through the valley and on up through the Gorge de Luz gives you.
-A few kilometres from Luz Saint-Sauveur you will ride past the Pont Napoléon bridge.
+Personally, we have always enjoyed the warm-up winding through the valley and on up through the Gorge de Luz gives you.
+A few kilometers from Luz Saint-Sauveur you will ride past the Pont Napoléon bridge.
 A quick stop here affords you fantastic views of the deep, rocky gorge and valley.
 In the summer months, you may be fortunate to watch some people bungee jumping from the bridge!

 The town of Gédre marks the start of the climb.
 Once you make your way through the cobbled streets and take a series of hairpin bends you will immediately take a left turn.
 Whilst your ride to get to this point is all uphill – the real climbing begins now.

 There is no other way about it – the road to the summit is hard.
 Steep ramps of over 13% await you, and if you are riding this climb in the heat of summer you will be exposed to the full force of the sun.
 After passing through a set of toll gates (ride on through it is free to continue for those on bikes), you will start climbing the first set of spectacular switchbacks.
 The road is narrow and cut up and it is quite common to see sheep and cattle grazing on the pasture beside it.
 If you are lucky you may even spot a marmot!
 The spectacular views you are afforded as you gain elevation will hopefully distract you from the double-digit gradients.